 Maggie and her family couldn’t find the medical equipment they needed.
 Maggie thought of others who might not be able to rent or buy the medical equipment they need.

-She created a durable medical equipment loan service that practices sensible stewardship by making use of the material resources already available in the community and sharing them with other patients.
+She created a nonprofit organization that makes use of the material resources already available in the community and shares them with other patients.

 Win a scholarship.